GEM-benchmark/NL-Augmenter/transformations/noun_compound_paraphraser/README.md

 - unusual wording of extremely common compounds such as "stock market" -> "market for stock".
 - too many prepositions resulting in confusing text, such as: "Yesterday's army coup by the opposition leader of the liberation struggle" -> "Yesterday's coup involving the army by the leader of the opposition of the struggle for liberation"

-Also, future versions could include languages other than English.
+Also, future versions could include languages other than English (e.g., see https://aclanthology.org/W17-6941.pdf for a Portuguese dataset).

 **TODO:**